Benyamin-azami-kia/Personal-CMD/README.md

 _7)cbground addr_

-(This Command Will Change Your Desktop Wallpaper, You Should Enter The Photo Address After Command (addr). (and it only works on Windows) )
+(This Command Will Change Your Desktop Wallpaper, You Should Enter The Photo Address After Command (addr). (it only works on Windows) )

+_8)delf addr_

+(this command will remove your file in certain address)